-- g.
-Verification of the legality of the legalit data relating to the data subject is being processed lawfully if: - the data subject's right to information about the exchange of data about them is restricted or deferred (Art.
-18a and 18b of the Federal Act of 19 June 1992445 on Data Protection); - his or her right to information is denied, restricted or deferred (Art.
-17 and 18 SADP446); or - his or her right to request the rectification, destruction or deletion of data relating to him or her is partially or completely denied (Art.
+- a. the data subject's right to information about the exchange of data about them is restricted or deferred (Art.
+18a and 18b of the Federal Act of 19 June 1992452 on Data Protection); - b. his or her right to information is denied, restricted or deferred (Art.
+17 and 18 SADP453); or - c. his or her right to request the rectification, destruction or deletion of data relating to him or her is partially or completely denied (Art.
 19 para.
 2 let. a SADP). - 2 Only a federal authority under the supervision of the Commissioner may be examined. - 3 The Commissioner shall complete the verification; he shall notify the data subject that either no data relating to him or her has been unlawfully processed, or that he has opened an investigation pursuant to Article 22 SADP in the case of errors in the processing of personal data. - 4 If the Commissioner finds errors in the processing of the data, he shall order the competent federal authority to correct them. - 5 The notification referred to in paragraph 3 shall always be worded in the same way and is not substantiated.
 It may not be contested.